 Make sure you limit your own screen time and social media use so that you can be emotionally connected to your children!
 They need you the most.

-Frequent pacifying from screens interferes with this.
-Social and emotional skills develop through group cooperation games, play-based learning, games, and mindful activities such as art projects
+Frequent pacifying and babysitting using screens interferes with coping skills.
+Social and emotional skills develop through group cooperation games, play-based learning, games, and mindful activities such as art projects.

 Assessing Children’s Screen Time Use at Home and in Educational Settings